SomeWeekendReading/someweekendreading.github.io/_posts/2024-10-14-undecided-voters-2024.md

 ## Really?!

-Ok, this is a screed.
+Ok, I admit it: this is a screed.

 <a href="{{ site.baseurl }}/images/2024-10-14-undecided-voters-wiley.png"><img src="{{ site.baseurl }}/images/2024-10-14-undecided-voters-wiley-thumb.jpg" width="400" height="149" alt="Cartoon by Wiley Miller: up or down, undecided is a trap" title="Cartoon by Wiley Miller: up or down, undecided is a trap" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
 I was wondering who these much-vaunted "undecided" voters could be, when someone called to my attention this cartoon from yesterday by [Wiley Miller](https://en.wikipedia.org/wiki/Wiley_Miller).
 - You can push the up button, and the elevator will take you up.
 - You can push the down button, and the elevator will take you down.
-- Or you can push the "undecided" button&hellip; the trap door opens, and who knows what becomes of you?
+- Or you can push the "undecided" button&hellip; then the trap door opens, and who knows what becomes of you?

 This is like my feelings about US "undecided" voters, _especially_ if they are among the